Guest contributor Rogelio Rodríguez shares his thoughts on Alex Garland’s Ex Machina.

 Does Nathan ask Caleb to apply the Turing test to Ava?
 Nope.
 And that’s why it’s important that we understand what the test is about, because just like Nathan explains, here it doesn’t work.
 It’s not needed because Ava is already beyond it, a conversation with her indistinguishable from talking to a human.
 And besides, Caleb can clearly see she’s a robot.
 The test that Nathan has in mind is more advanced than Turing’s: Will Ava have the same effect on Caleb that a real woman would have, even though Caleb knows she’s a machine?
 Of course, the answer is a resounding “yes,” and in the same way some movies show the hunter becoming the hunted, here the examiner could end up being examined… and the manipulator, manipulated.

 1. I also recommend Robot & Frank (2012), a little-known low-budget sci-fi gem set in the near future.
 Frank Langella plays Frank, an old ex-con who receives an unexpected gift from his son: A robot butler.
 The son believes the robot can help his father – senile and losing his mind – continue to live alone.
-It’s programmed to serve Frank in anything he may need or ask for, as long as it’s in benefit of his health.
+It’s programmed to serve Frank in anything he may need or ask for, as long as it’s for the benefit of his health.
 But the long in the tooth geezer is still quite astute, and he convinces the robot to become his sidekick in an elaborate plan to steal some precious jewels.
 After all, what better way to keep healthy?
-Robot & Frank is a lot of fun, and the relationship between the two characters posits and answers many questions regarding impending importance of artificial intelligence in our lives.
+Robot & Frank is a lot of fun, and the relationship between the two characters posits and answers many questions regarding the impending importance of artificial intelligence in our lives.

 2. Regretfully, in the novel The Island of Doctor Moreau the character of the woman created by the doctor – his best laboratory invention – does not exist.
 Creating it for the movies and having him experiment with the emotions of the marooned man (will he like her or even notice she’s not human?) was a great idea.
 It certainly makes the movies more interesting in comparison to the H.G.
 Wells novel.